GnisterDev/JavaFX-Calendar/docs/release3/challenges.md

   Many parts of our code relied on static methods, particularly for retrieving user data.
 To address this, we used Mockito to mock static calls, allowing us to simulate various user scenarios without needing real API calls.

-  - **Separating UI logic:**

-    We found that separating logic from the UI controller helped with testability.
-By placing logic into service classes and using dependency injection, we reduced the complexity of testing JavaFX controllers directly

 ### Lessons learned

-  Through thes challenges, we gained a deeper understanding of the importance of testing in complex UI applications:
+Through these challenges, we gained a deeper understanding of the importance of testing in complex UI applications:

 - **Invest in tooling for UI tests:**

   Investing time in setting up tools like TestFX was essential for testing JavaFX applications effectively.

 - **Refactoring for testability:**

   Testing is much easier when controllers are designed with testability in mind.
 By separating logic from UI and avoiding static dependencies in controllers, we created a more maintainable and testable codebase.

 - **Mocking complex interactions:**

   Mocking proved essential in isolating unit tests.
 Having experience with Mockito and learning to mock complex interactions (espacially with JavaFX components) helped us simulate real application behavior effectively without relying on external systems or dependencies.

 This approach to testing, though challenging, improved to catch issues early and ensured that the UI behaved as expected in various scenarios.